codefori/vscode-ibmi-fs/README.md

 # vscode-ibmi-fs

-This extension provides additional functionality not found in the base, such as object editing, job browser, spool file browser, etc.
+This extension provides additional functionality not found in the base for editing objects inside of the QSYS file system.

 ## Current functionality